Afforestation, Reforestation and Nature preservation

-Climate Neutral Group | The project is designed to facilitate climate change mitigation and adaptation, maintain soil health and create alternative livelihoods.
-By diversification of 500k hectares of existing farmland the project captures more than 700k tons of carbon emission annually and builds a sustainable farming model for generations to come.
+The project facilitates climate change mitigation and adaptation, maintains soil health, and creates alternative livelihoods.
+By diversifying 500k hectares of existing farmland, the project captures more than 700k tons of CO₂ annually and builds a sustainable farming model for generations to come.

 About the project

 The three objectives of this agroforestry project in India are to make the soil healthier, increase climate change resistance, and provide new revenue streams.
 The initiative will keep an average of more than 700,000 tons of CO₂ each year by modifying the usage of 500,000 hectares of current agricultural land.
 It can create a sustainable agricultural paradigm in this way for future generations.